rust-lang-ru/book/rustbook-ru/nostarch/chapter10.md

-Functions can take parameters of some generic type, instead of a concrete type like `i32` or `String`, in the same way they take parameters with unknown values to run the same code on multiple concrete values.
+Functions can take parameters of some generic type, instead of a concrete type like `i32` or `String`, in the same way they take parameters with unknown values to run the same code on multiple concrete значения.
 In fact, we’ve already used generics in Chapter 6 with `Option<T>`, in Chapter 8 with `Vec<T>` and `HashMap<K, V>`, and in Chapter 9 with `Result<T, E>`.
 In this chapter, you’ll explore how to define your own types, functions, and methods with generics!